robohydra/robohydra/docs/head/tutorial/index.md

 Note that the first head that matches the request dispatches it, so the order is important!
-Now save the plugin as `robohydra/plugins/ddg/index.js` and start RoboHydra as `robohydra -n -P ddg`.
-You should see the DuckDuckGo page completely functional, but with the Adam Yauch logo.
+Now save the plugin as `robohydra/rhimages/index.js` and start RoboHydra as `robohydra -n -P rhimages`.
+You should see the RoboHydra front page as normal, except for the new image on the top-right.

 Now you know all the basic functionality RoboHydra offers.
 If you want more information, you can read and follow the <a